Vic-camel/Arduino-Reaction_Game/README.md

 * If lights are close,you have to press button 1 in the red rectangle on the photo.
 * Then screen shows reaction time and goes to next level.
 * There are three levels in the game,and time between levels would get more and more shorter.
+* When you compelete three levels,you win the game.
 * If you don't pressing button 3 in 2.5 sec as the lights closed,you would fail the game.

 ## Result